Mercy Ships: A Thanksgiving to Remember

 This morning in Tomatave it’s American Thanksgiving.
-I woke up thinking of my friends and family back home, giving thanks that I’m where I am meant to be, doing work I am meant to be doing.
-It truly doesn’t feel like work, but more like the service it is.
+I woke up thinking of my friends and family back home, giving thanks that I’m where I am meant to be, doing the work I am meant to be doing.
+It truly doesn’t feel like work, but more like a service, it is.

 Last night I changed a bandage on my patient’s head where a tumor had been growing for 20 years.
 It grew exponentially in the last 3 years, causing her much distress.
 When I removed the bandage and drain and had her touch her head where the tumor had been, it was a moment I’ll never forget to see her face light up with the purest of smiles.

 I am learning the Malagasy language and try my best not to butcher it with my clumsy American accent.
 The patients, day crew and I laugh often, but I continue to try my best.

 Today will be my first day in PACU.
 They were in need of a pediatric PACU nurse, and when they asked I said yes!
 It’s my year of saying yes!
 I don’t know how long this will be my position, but for now, it is what I am meant to do.